 Almond Brittle (Almond Chikki)

 Almond brittle also known as Chikki in India this is quick and easy recipe to make.
-This old fashioned candy every body will enjoy.
+This old fashioned candy every body will enjoy a tasty sweet savory snack that is most popular during winters.

 Ingredients: